-Your Chapter 13 plan must Calculate Chapter 13 plan payments which pay the secured and priority debts in full.
+Your Chapter 13 plan must calculate Chapter 13 plan payments that pay the secured and priority debts in full.
 The unsecured debts may be paid as low as 0%.
 If you properly include all your reasonable and necessary expenses this percentage is often well below 50%.
 We include items like 401k retirement expenses if you regularly contribute.
 If there are going to be few or small unsecured claims you may wish to calculate chapter 13 plan payments to be higher.

 There are advantages to the plan payment being low.
-Of course it is affordable.
+Of course, it is affordable.
 But there are also times when the unsecured claims are small when it is to your advantage to pay back unsecured debt at 70% or even 100%.

 - Your mortgage arrearage,

-Saving money on Chapter 13 legal fees
+⎆ Saving Money on Chapter 13 Legal Fees

-Your Chapter 13 must pay back an amount equal to what a Chapter 7 would have paid if property would have been sold in a Chapter 7 bankruptcy.
+Your Chapter 13 must pay back an amount equal to what Chapter 7 would have paid if the property would have been sold in a Chapter 7 bankruptcy.
 This is called the liquidation test.
 You are also required to make your best efforts to repay your debts.
 If your income goes up and your expenses remain the same you may have a higher payment.
-Every year you do an annual budget which is normally very similar to your petition budget in schedule I and J. Plan payments to the unsecured creditors may be zero but that has to still be your best efforts and equal to or more than what a Chapter 13 would repay.
+Additionally, every year you do an annual budget which is normally very similar to your petition budget in schedule I and J. Plan payments to the unsecured creditors may be zero but that has to still be your best efforts and equal to or more than what a Chapter 13 would repay.